What You’ll Learn 🎥

 Connectors and pinout

-Note that pins 3 and 4 are used for clocking the camera.
-Pins 1 and 2 are reserved for synching multiple Dewesoft instruments!
+Note: Pins 3 and 4 are used for clocking the camera.
+Pins 1 and 2 are reserved for syncing multiple Dewesoft instruments.

 SIRIUS connection example

-In this picture, you see a typical SIRIUS device consisting of an S-BOX unit (integrated PC) on the bottom and one SIRIUS slice on top (from rear side).
+In the image, you see a typical SIRIUS system setup consisting of: An S-BOX unit (integrated PC) on the bottom, one SIRIUS slice on top (rear view)

-The second cable provides the trigger, connected to the SYNC port of the SIRIUS slice.
-The camera frames are now in perfect sync with the analog data acquired by Dewesoft.
+A second cable provides the trigger signal, which is connected to the SYNC port of the SIRIUS slice.
+This ensures that the camera frames are perfectly synchronized with the analog data acquired by Dewesoft.

-SIRIUS S-Box with one SIRIUS on top, connected to the DS-CAM-600 (PoE injector in between)
+SIRIUS S-BOX with one SIRIUS slice on top, connected to the DS-CAM-600 (with PoE injector in between).

 Resolutions and framerates